furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/getting_started/furiosa_llm.rst

 The minimum requirements for Furiosa LLM are as follows:

-* Ubuntu 22.04 LTS (Debian Bookworm) or later
-* Linux Kernel 6.3 or later
-* Administrator privileges on system (root)
-* :ref:`AptSetup` and :ref:`InstallingPrerequisites`
+* A system with the prerequisites installed (see :ref:`InstallingPrerequisites`)
 * Python 3.8, 3.9, or 3.10
 * PyTorch 2.4.1
-* Enough storage space for model weights; e.g., about 100GB for Llama 3.1 70B model
+* Enough storage space for model weights, e.g., about 100 GB for the Llama 3.1 70B model

-You need to install ``furiosa-compiler`` and the Furiosa LLM with the following command:
+To install the ``furiosa-compiler`` package and the Furiosa LLM, run the following commands:

 .. code-block:: sh